Alissa Rutkowski | Manager of Communications, Policy, and Operations, JNCL-NCLIS

 Dr. Santiago Wood is the Executive Director for the National Association for Bilingual Education (NABE) in the greater metropolitan area of Washington, DC.
 Since 1972 NABE is the exclusive national professional organization devoted to representing Bilingual and Dual Language Learners and Bilingual Education professionals.
 NABE has affiliates in more than 20 states and 3 overseas affiliates in China, Spain and Mexico that collectively work with many education leaders and policymakers to represent Bilingual and Dual Language Learners, teachers, parents, paraprofessionals, administrators, professors, advocates, researchers, board members, corporate partners and 18 special interest Groups (SIG’s); focusing on effective pedagogy, research and practice related to bilingual education and Dual Language Instruction.

 Dr. Edward "Ted" Zarrow earned his Ph.D. in Classics and Ancient History from Yale in 2007, and he is currently in his 12th year teaching Latin at Westwood High School in Westwood, MA.
-He is currently the Advocacy Coordinator for the Massachusetts Foreign Language Association, (MaFLA), and the Massachusetts representative to the National Council of State Supervisors of Foreign Languages (NCSSFL).
+He is currently the Advocacy Coordinator for the Massachusetts Foreign Language Association, (MaFLA), Advocacy Chair for the National Committee for Latin and Greek (NCLG), and the Massachusetts representative to the National Council of State Supervisors of Foreign Languages (NCSSFL).
 He has won numerous teaching awards for his unorthodox approaches to teaching language, history, & culture, and he is regarded as a national language advocate.
 He was the ACTFL 2016 National Language Teacher of the Year.